 State Financial Assistance to Facilitate Composting

 The Oregon Department of Environmental Quality charges a fee on every ton of domestic waste deposited in landfills.
 The money raised by the fee is used to make grants to local governments and partnering individuals or organizations that propose ideas to improve recycling, reuse, composting, household hazardous waste disposal, and the rate of materials diverted from landfills.
-According to a 2015 DEQ Materials Management publication, the Oregon DEQ has awarded almost 300 grants since 1991, totaling more than $6 million.
+According to a 2020 DEQ Materials Management publication, the Oregon DEQ has awarded over $9 million in grants since 1991.
 The funded projects have fostered innovations in recycling and advanced community development.

 One example of a grant recipient is the ACCESS Inc. Food Rescue Program in Jackson County.
 In collaboration with Jackson County, ACCESS Inc. created a network of food service professionals that donate edible food that would otherwise be discarded.
 This food is then distributed to local low-income residents.
 The program collects 50 tons of food annually, which benefits 37 social service and community groups.